Barry Avrich: Film

-Awards and Controversy
+Awards and controversy

 In April 2022, Avrich received a Canadian Screen Award for Best Documentary Program for Oscar Peterson: Black + White.
 When called up to the mic to make an acceptance speech, his remarks ended with the following statement: "There are so many Black stories in Canada that need to be told.
 It doesn't matter who tells them, we just need to tell 'em."
-At least 11 Canadian film-sector organizations issued prompt statements condemning these remarks, including the Black Screen Office, whose statement called out Avrich's "privilege and supreme disrespect of our history" that "cleverly weaponizes the non-Black community"; Reelworld Film Festival, whose statement called out Avrich's words as "reflective of a past system that we are working to change"; and, without naming Avrich, the Academy of Canadian Cinema & Television that is responsible for the Canadian Screen Awards.
+At least 11 Canadian film-sector organizations issued prompt statements condemning these remarks, including the Black Screen Office, whose statement called out Avrich's "supreme disrespect of our history" that "cleverly weaponizes the non-Black community"; Reelworld Film Festival, whose statement called out Avrich's words as "reflective of a past system that we are working to change"; and, without naming Avrich, the Academy of Canadian Cinema & Television that is responsible for the Canadian Screen Awards.
 Avrich's statement the next day said that he had "misspoke" and that "[o]f course, it matters who tells stories."

+In 2025, his documentary film The Road Between Us: The Ultimate Rescue, about the efforts of a retired Israeli Defense Forces general to rescue hostages from the October 7 attacks, was disinvited from the 2025 Toronto International Film Festival after the producers failed to comply with the festival's rules around copyright, which require either proof that all footage in the film has been cleared for use by its copyright holders, or a legal statement indemnifying the festival against liability in the event of a copyright lawsuit.
+However, the festival later reinvited the film to be shown as an official selection.
+Cameron Bailey, the festival's CEO, said that it's "unequivocally false" the film was being censored.

 Business

 Avrich began a marketing career in 1985 at Borden Advertising where he worked on national campaigns for the Canadian original production of Les Misérables and Miss Saigon.
 In 1989, Avrich joined Echo Advertising where he became partner and eventually CEO.
 While at Echo, Avrich and his staff developed award-winning international campaigns for such clients such as the Toronto International Film Festival, the Rolling Stones, American Express, Sprint and for Broadway productions such as Ragtime, Show Boat, Fosse, Kiss of the Spider Woman and Canadian productions of The Phantom of the Opera, Cats and Les Misérables.
 Avrich left Echo in 2005 after it was sold to a UK-based marketing firm and he started a boutique advertising agency.
-In 2009, Avrich won the Ernst & Young Entrepreneur of The Year Award.